mkearney/tfse/README.md

 - R package consisting of functions designed to interact with twitter's API
 - I originally created this package to gather data for my dissertation
-- I realize there's already an R package ([twitteR](https://github.com/geoffjentry/twitteR)) that does a lot of the same stuff, but I wanted to get a sense for the inner-workings so I had knowledge (and control) of where the data are coming from
+- I realize there's already an R package ([twitteR](https://github.com/geoffjentry/twitteR)) that does a lot of the same stuff, but I wanted to get a sense for the inner-workings so I decided to write an R package from the ground up (and b/c dissertations are supposed to be hard, right?)

 ## install
 - to install `tfse` run the following code in R: